-1.9 Transactions with Related Parties
+8. Transactions with Related Parties

-During the three months ended December 31, 2012, the Company incurred expenses payable to Tintina Resources Inc. ("Tintina") for services rendered: (i) \$6,000 of rent and (ii) \$13,500 of administration fees.
+During the year ended September 30, 2013, the Company incurred expenses payable to Tintina for services rendered: (i) \$10,500 of rent and (ii) \$17,938 of administration fees.
 Tintina is a related party having three directors and a major shareholder in common with the Company.
-These transactions were in the normal course of business and were measured at the exchange amount, which is the amount agreed upon by the transacting parties and are on terms and conditions similar to non-related entities.
-The Company also paid short-term benefits as management fees of \$30,000 to a company owned by the President of the Company for his services in his role.
+The Company also paid short-term benefits as management fees of \$120,000 to a company owned by the President of the Company for his services in his role.